automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

     go build
     ./webserver

-You can now open this WPD in your web browser.
+You can now open WebPlotDigitizer in your web browser.

 The Go based server will be extended to include typical server side features like server-side data storage, remote APIs etc.